mstksg/inCode/copy/entries/huffman-3.md

 on compositions of abstractions.
 That's what Haskell does best, after all.
 So let's see what we can do!

+(All of the code in this article and the ones before can be downloaded [from github][allcode], so you can download it and try it out yourself!)

+!!![allcode]:huffman

 Pipes
 -----